Okka Magaadu

-Okka Magaadu: One and Only is a 2008 Indian Telugu-language vigilante action film co-written, produced and directed by Y. V. S. Chowdary.
+Okka Magaadu: One and Only is a 2008 Indian Telugu-language vigilante action comedy film co-written, produced and directed by Y. V. S. Chowdary.
 The film stars Nandamuri Balakrishna, Anushka Shetty, Simran, Nisha Kothari and Ashutosh Rana.
 The film's music was composed by Mani Sharma.
 The film was overwhelmingly criticized for plagiarism with the 1996 Tamil film Indian.
 The film was a box-office bomb.

 Plot

 The film begins with Veera Venkata Satyanarayana Swamy, an arbiter of a terrain esteemed as a deity.
 In his reign, that area is eternal from four sides.
 He resides with his grandmother.
 Sarada looks hyperactive, but Satyanarayana treats her as an infant.
 Once, Satyanarayana defenses Chief Minister Namboodriyar's son, when his father opposes his relation with his girlfriend.
 After saving him from chief minister's goons, Satyanarayana call chief minister, who proceeds and panics, sighting his tremendous vast acolytes of Satyanarayana.
 He gallantly espouses them in front of chief minister, which infuriates him.
 At that juncture, Bhavani, chief minister's daughter, lusts Satyanarayana.
 Parallelly, Aliveelu, a journalist, also crushes for him, and the two compete.

 Meanwhile, the doctors, lawyers, and journalists terrifically vitiated society when a 101-year-old man, Okka Magadu, raises a missing in action against them.
 He allegedly kills the miscreants, but their bodies are missing, and that catastrophe creates mayhem in the country.
 Today, the government handed over the case to CBI under the charge of AK, who is in the thick of it.
 So, he makes a trap to clutch the secret killer.
 Plus, he views CCTV footage of the Okka Magadu abducting a judge.
 Upon which, AK affirms it is impossible the man is old by his body language & strength and uncovers his young shade, i.e., Satyanarayana.
 Since it is not feasible in his area, they silently operate at night and seize him.

 Simultaneously, the chief minister ruses to eliminate his son and his girlfriend, and assaults them when they stab Sarada while hindering them.
 Here lands Okka Mogadu, Sarada's husband, a guerrilla & tall warrior whom she discerns and faints.
 Concurrently, CBI is under the interrogation of Satyanarayana while Okka Mogadu arrives and acquits him, stating he is a homicide.
 Next, he absconds from there, amid AK traces particular relevance between Satyanarayana & Okka Mogadu.
 So, he reaches their village and claims Okka Magadu is a traitor when enraged Sarada reveals him as a great patriot who dedicated his life to the country.